Vanity Fair is running an article

 have enlisted the resources of personal trainers

 .
 I prefer the old fashioned pathway to fitness - performance enhancing drugs.
-But I can't just sit on the couch and play Zelda letting the hormones turn me into the white Lance Armstrong
+But I can't just sit on the couch and play Zelda letting the hormones turn me into Lance Armstrong

 , I have to benchmark myself every so often to gauge the quickness with which I effortlessly approach peak physical performance